feedyard/aws-bootstrap/README.md

 that includes a role with admin permissions in each of the member accounts, and a set of bootstrap credentials exists
 in the Master account with similar permissions in the member accounts.
 The role ARN is used in the configuration.

-Although feedyard IaC examples assume the use of Hashicorp's Vault and Consul for retrieval of secrets and environmental
-config values, in a greenfield setting these services are not yet available.
-Even when deployed, there will remain the
-operational concern of infrastructure recovery in situations where the primary secret and config service is unavailable.

-To facilitate these recovery concerns and provide such services during bootstrap, AWS Secrets Manager is used for storing
-and retrieving secure information and s3 is used as a configuration key/value store.

 If you are able to make use of the above SaaS offerings, then you only need the programmatic access keys from the master
 account to proceed.

-*s3 as a key/value store*
+## Using the bootstrap-aws examples

+The CircleCI pipeline workflows in the example assume use of the in-repo encryption of keys process supported by the
+feedyard/common-pipeline-tasks circleci Orb (see orb registry page for details).
+The pipelines also rely on the
+feedyard/terraform orb.

+.circleci/config.yaml defines three optional workflows, depending on your situation.

+*bootstrap-aws-key-value-store*

+Secrets management and non-secure configuration management are needed from the start.
+Definitely a chicken/egg situation.
+Hashicorp Vault and Consul are excellent, production worthy options and will be used in general throughout the feedyard
+examples.
+In a bootstrap situation where these are not yet available, an alternative is necessary.
+Even when they are
+available, there will continue to be some keys/config that must persist outside the general stores for rapid recover
+DR and rapid recovery.
+In this AWS example, Secrets Management Service and an S3 bucket are used to fill these requirements
+respectively.
+DynamoDB is another alternative for a key/store that many people find effective.

+Tools to simply use of these stores within a ci/cd pipeline:

+_kvs_.
+Python package cli for interacting with s3 as basic key/value store.

+*bootstrap-secure-state-storage*

+Creates appropriately configured s3 target for use as terraform remote state store.
+Required before initial terraform
+pipelines can be deployed.

+*bootstrap-pipeline-cluster*

+Creates basic EKS cluster for use as a deployment location for pipeline tool where it must be self managed in whatever
+degree. (e.g., for private agents used by BuildKite or Azure DevOps, or fully managed tools such as jenkins)

 [AWS-IAM only example](https://github.com/feedyard/baseline-aws-auth-iam-only)
 [AWS idp integration example](https://github.com/feedyard/baseline-aws-auth-idp)